sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Resolve the cleaning fee

 First, we will add a new helper function for resolving the cleaning fee line item.
-This function will take the listing as a parameter and then get the cleaning fee from its public data.
-We don't want to pass this data from FTW-frontend directly so it' can be not manipulated.
-Instead, we check it from the listing that was fetched from Marketplace API.
+This function will take the listing as a parameter, and then get the cleaning fee from its public data.
+To make sure the data cannot be manipulated, we don't pass it directly from the template frontend.
+Instead, we fetch the listing from Marketplace API, and check that listing's public data for the accurate cleaning fee.

-If you have many helper functions you might want to add this function to the `lineItemHelpers.js` file instead.
+If you have several helper functions, you might want to add this function to the `lineItemHelpers.js` file instead.

 ```jsx
 const resolveCleaningFeePrice = listing => {